Morning Habits That Lower Testosterone (And What to Do Instead)

 Why Stress in the Morning Sets the Tone for the Day

 When you start your day rushing — skipping breakfast, multitasking, or driving fast — your body interprets it as danger.
+This keeps cortisol high for hours and delays testosterone release.

 Fix it: